 The best stroke to lose weight is the one you perform best.
 When you swim efficiently, you waste less energy just staying afloat and you work out longer.
-Thrashing around doing a poorly executed butterfly will only exhaust you quickly and create turbulence around you.
+Thrashing around doing a poorly executed butterfly — the highest calorie burner — will only exhaust you quickly and create turbulence around you.

 Freestyle is the fastest of all competitive strokes.
-You burn 704 calories per hour swimming fast freestyle if you weigh 155 lbs.
+You burn 660 calories per hour swimming fast freestyle if you weigh 125 pounds.
 Average lap swimmers can complete an hour swimming freestyle without becoming exhausted because it is an efficient stroke.
 You swim the freestyle on your side for most of the time, cutting through the water rather than pushing against it.

 You burn so many calories swimming breaststroke because it requires you to power through the water rather than cutting through the water.
 You face the water broadside when you swim breaststroke and the flat plane of your chest meets with water's resistance.

 Although you might not burn as many calories swimming backstroke as breaststroke, you might have better luck completing a long swim doing the backstroke.
 When you rotate your body during the stroke and keep your head aligned with your body, you conserve energy and swim longer.

 You must kick forcefully to move yourself forward and to propel your upper body above the water to breathe.
 Butterfly breaks down when you slow down and keeping up your speed and energy for long periods takes superb fitness and technique.
 Adult swimmers lose the flexibility required for butterfly and sometimes substitute breaststroke pull for the butterfly pull.